Think it’s impossible to grow your own food in a small space? Think again!

 If your soil of choice isn’t fine or light enough, your seedlings may have a hard time growing through the medium and producing uniform quality (or beauty).
 If you can’t find a microgreen-formulated soil, you can take any growing soil and push it through a screen or filter to remove larger pieces that could interfere with your sprouts’ success.

-Otherwise, for a pre-made soil that’s ideal for sprouts, you can purchase your own microgreen soil mix here.
+Otherwise, for pre-made soil that’s ideal for sprouts, you can purchase your own microgreen soil mix here.
 If you want to try going “soil-less,” here are some great options that hydroponic growers use, but which can be great for microgreen growers, too (though you’ll need to make sure they fit your chosen seed tray).

 How to grow microgreens